Utter the word “expectations” and my soul withers just a bit. The words that rush to my mind are words like shame, guilt, disappointment, failure.

 One certainly doesn’t need to be a follower of Christ to see that there is great social benefit to following the biblical guidelines for community.
 So, as much as I would like to, I cannot say that having expectations of others is inherently harmful.

-In reality, the pain that comes from appropriate expectations comes from another truth that I’ve learned both in the Bible and in half a decade of living:
+In reality, the pain that comes from appropriate expectations comes from another truth that I’ve learned both in the Bible and in half a century of living:

 You can expect people to fail you.